Ernyoke/certified-aws-solutions-architect-professional/12-security-and-config/security-hub.md

 # AWS Security Hub

-- Provides a comprehensive view of your security state in AWS
+- Provides a comprehensive view of our security state in AWS
 - Helps us assess our AWS environment against security industry standards and best practices
-- Security Hub collects security data across AWS accounts, AWS services, and supported third-party products and helps you analyze your security trends and identify the highest priority security issues
+- Security Hub collects security data across AWS accounts, AWS services, and supported third-party products and helps us analyze our security trends and identify the highest priority security issues
 - Security Hub needs to be enabled to be used.
 There are two ways to enable AWS Security Hub, by integrating with AWS Organizations or manually
-- And organization can have a delegated administrator for the Security Hub
+- Organization can have a delegated administrator for the Security Hub

 ## Central Configuration